 - Up to +10.6 dB of additional gain

-- Comes in 50 or 75 ohm version depending on system you use it for
+- Comes in 50 or 75 Ohm version depending on the system you use it for

-- Captures all forms of cellular signal from all carriers and providers
+- Captures all forms of cellular signals across all carriers and providers

 Still unsure about the type of antenna you need?
 Not a problem.
 Call us at 1-800-568-2723 or email us and we will provide you with a free consultation right away to get all your questions answered.